 If damage is found to have occurred when an equipment inspection takes place, then the piece of equipment in question must be replaced or repaired.
 However, it is often the case that repair is uneconomical and replacement is usually the most viable option.
 If neither of these actions are undertaken, then the use of this equipment becomes illegal.

 Manufacturer's’ Advice on FPE Inspections

 When FPE is first purchased, it will come with advice from the manufacturer in regards to usage and maintenance.
 Manufacturers will suggest that safety harnesses will generally only have a working life of five years, although this is not a legally specified time limit.
 It is also advised by many manufacturers that if you are unable to locate details of the manufacturing date of a specific harness, then it is advisable to destroy that harness.
-BS EN 365:2004 specifies that equipment should be provided with its own unique serial number this to give the item full traceability and assist with inspection.
+BS EN 365:2004 specifies that equipment should be provided with its own unique serial number.
+This gives the item full traceability and assists with inspections.